ewanfane/chartjs-dynamic-charts-plugin/README.md

 - **Customizable Field of View (FOV):** Adjust the FOV for better data visibility and presentation.
 - **FPS Control:** Set a frame rate limit to optimize performance.
 - **Chart Configuration Options:** Extensive configuration options for customizing chart behaviors.
+- **Custom Functionality:**  Enables users to modify chart properties or behavior dynamically based on updates to the charts FOV.

 ## Installation